Lymphomas of the Head and Neck

 Excisional lymph-node biopsy

 Excisional lymph-node biopsy is essential in HL and NHL.
 Needle aspiration and/or biopsy are not adequate for the primary histologic diagnosis because the architectural features of the tissue are important.
-A biopsy sample should be obtained from the lump through an incision that can itself be excised and incorporated into a radical neck dissection if the histology indicates squamous cell carcinoma.
+A biopsy specimen should be obtained from the lump through an incision that can itself be excised and incorporated into a radical neck dissection if the histologic findings indicate squamous cell carcinoma.
 In most cases, the unfixed node should be sent immediately to the laboratory for analysis.

 Bone marrow aspiration and biopsy